Pohlad family looks to sell Twins after 40 years of ownership

 Money matters

 Forbes magazine estimated the family’s combined worth at $3.8 billion in 2015 — nearly a decade ago.
-But while the value of the Twins has increased by 3300% or more since the family acquired it, that enormous profit can only be realized by selling, similar to a retiree whose entire net worth is tied up in his home.
+But while the value of the Twins has increased by 3300% or more since the family acquired it, that enormous profit can only be realized by a sale, similar to a retiree whose entire net worth is tied up in his home.

 This also may be a particularly ripe moment to maximize the sale price.
-Only four teams have changed hands in the past 12 years, each of them for a reported billion dollars or more — the Miami Marlins for $1.3 billion in 2018, the New York Mets for an MLB record $2.475 billion in 2020, the Kansas City Royals for $1 billion later that year, and just last June, the Baltimore Orioles for $1.725 billion.
+Only four teams have changed hands in the past 12 years, each of them for a reported billion dollars or more — the Miami Marlins for $1.2 billion in 2017, the New York Mets for an MLB record $2.475 billion in 2020, the Kansas City Royals for $1 billion later that year, and just last June, the Baltimore Orioles for $1.725 billion.

 “There’s a fair amount of pent-up demand.
 There have been fewer clubs on the market in baseball than there have been in the NBA or the NFL,” said a source with expertise in sports franchise values.
 “There is only one team on the market, the Minnesota Twins, and there are people out there who want to own baseball clubs.”

-The Twins’ inexpensive long-term lease on Target Field — the original 30-year lease has 15 seasons remaining, and Hennepin County last spring opened negotiations that would extend it another 20 years — figures to make the franchise particularly appealing.
+The Twins’ inexpensive long-term lease on Target Field — the 30-year lease has 15 seasons remaining, and Hennepin County last spring opened negotiations that would extend it another 20 years — figures to make the franchise particularly appealing.

 Controversial ownership

-Then again, the Pohlads are no strangers to boos from baseball fans.
+Then again, the Pohlads are no strangers to boos from fans.
 Carl Pohlad, who built his fortune in banking, was initially a popular replacement for Griffith, perceived as miserly with money because baseball was his only business.
 And the family patriarch’s image was further burnished when the Twins won the World Series in 1987 and repeated the feat in 1991.

 But Carl Pohlad’s popularity plummeted when he grew so adamant that the Metrodome was inadequate as the team’s home, he tried to sell the team three times.
 He offered in 1996 to sell half the team to the state of Minnesota in order to raise funds for a new stadium, and a year later signed a letter of intent to sell the team to Don Beaver, who intended to move the team to Charlotte, a plan foiled when a referendum to pay for a stadium there was defeated.

-Joe Pohlad repeated that sentiment in his statement on Thursday.
+Joe Pohlad repeated that sentiment in his statement Thursday.
 “We truly respect and cherish what the Twins mean to Minneapolis, St. Paul, this great state of Minnesota and this entire region,” it read. “… In so many ways, this team doesn’t belong to any one family — it belongs to all of you.
 It’s our objective to find an ownership group who all of us can be proud of and who will take care of the Minnesota Twins.”

 There is no indication that the team has approached, or been approached by, potential buyers, but Pohlad said in February that the family’s intention was that the team remains permanently in Minnesota, where the Twins have drawn more than 2 million fans 19 times since the Pohlads bought the team.
 The family said it has retained New York investment bank Allen & Co., which has an extensive history of facilitating sports transactions, to help it scrutinize its options.